 Contributions and promises to give are reported as unrestricted, temporarily restricted or permanently restricted, depending upon donor restrictions (if any).
 Contributions, including unconditional promises to give, are recognized as revenues in the period the promise is received.
 Conditional promises to give are not recognized until they become unconditional; that is when the conditions on which they depend are substantially met.
 Contributions receivable that are promised in one year but are not expected to be collected until after the end of that year are discounted at an appropriate discount rate commensurate with the risks involved.
-Contributions receivable have been discounted at what was considered a risk-free rate of return (3.5%) to reflect their present value at the dates of origin.
+Contributions receivable have been discounted at what was considered a risk-free rate of return (3.5% as of March 31, 2018 and 2017) to reflect their present value at the dates of origin.
 Amortization of the discount is included in contribution revenue.

 An allowance for uncollectible contributions receivable is established based on management's judgment, the review of the composition of the balances and past experience.
-There was no allowance for uncollectible contributions at March 31, 2017 and 2016 as all balances were considered collectible.
+There was no allowance for uncollectible contributions at March 31, 2018 and 2017 as all balances were considered collectible.